 To ensure an optimal and secure experience, please upgrade to the latest version of your browser.

-Strong demand, plus limited supply, combined with the change in Fed policy during the first quarter resulted in a downward trend in fixed income taxexempt yields moving the one year index level down from 2.0% to a 1.60%.
-Demand continues to remain strong for shorter maturities due to the continued flattening of the yield curve and the strong inflows into tax-exempt funds particularly longer dated portfolios.
-Annual cash borrowings should increase in the coming months and should put pressure on yields one year and in.
+The tax-exempt market continues to see steady inflows keeping demand strong.
+Retail demand has remained strong particularly for debt issued in high tax states, New York, California, New Jersey, etc. Limited new issue supply, combined with the change in Fed policy, resulted in a downward trend in fixed income tax-exempt yields moving the one-year index to below 1.00%.
+There is zero yield differential between one-year notes and six-year bonds at this point.
+Demand continues to remain strong for shorter maturities due to the continued flattening of the yield curve and strong inflows into taxexempt funds particularly longer dated portfolios.

 Views expressed are those of the advisor stated and do not reflect views of other managers or the firm overall.
 Views are current as of the date of this publication and subject to change.

 This material has been distributed for informational purposes only and should not be considered as investment advice or a recommendation of any particular investment, strategy, investment manager or account arrangement.
 Information contained herein has been obtained from sources believed to be reliable, but not guaranteed.
 Please consult a legal, tax or investment advisor in order to determine whether an investment product or service is appropriate for a particular situation.
 No part of this material may be reproduced in any form, or referred to in any other publication, without express written permission.
-The Dreyfus Corporation and MBSC Securities Corporation are companies of BNY Mellon. © 2019 MBSC Securities Corporation, distributor, 240 Greenwich Street, 9th Floor, New York, NY 10286.
+BNY Mellon Investment Adviser, Inc., Dreyfus Cash Investment Strategies and BNY Mellon Securities Corporation are companies of BNY Mellon.
+Dreyfus Cash Investment Strategies is a division of BNY Mellon Investment Adviser, Inc. © 2020 BNY Mellon Securities Corporation, distributor, 240 Greenwich Street, 9th Floor, New York, NY 10286.